 What Is CPFR?

-CPFR stands for Collaborative Planning, Forecasting, and Replenishment — a set of actions taken by supply chain partners to plan and communicate tasks to meet customer demand while reducing cost.
-This process includes business planning, sales forecasting, and replenishment of raw materials and finished goods.
+Collaborative Planning, Forecasting and Replenishment (CPFR) is a set of actions taken by supply chain partners to plan and communicate tasks to meet customer demand while reducing cost.
+It includes business planning, sales forecasting, and replenishment of raw materials and finished goods.

 Why Is CPFR Important?